 You can also adjust this recipe easily.
 If you want more green beans, not a problem.
 There’s plenty of mushroom sauce.
 Or maybe you want less sauce, so you simply reduce the amount in your casserole.

 To create this recipe, I looked at over 25 recipes from home cooks to famous TV celebrity chefs.
 I analyzed what each of the highest-rated recipes had in common.
 “Fresh” had to be the first criteria that my new recipe had to be.

 So What Do Recipes for Green Bean Casseroles that Use Fresh Ingredients Have in Common?

 First Of All, Every Ingredient Is FRESH, FRESH, FRESH!

 Don’t use any canned green beans, no canned soup, no canned onions, and no canned mushrooms!

-Select fresh, thin French green beans (Haricots Verts) instead of thicker green beans.
+Select fresh, thin French green beans (Haricots Verts are very nice) instead of thicker green beans.

-Use flavorful fresh or dried mushrooms such as porcini, cremini, or portabello mushrooms
+Use flavorful fresh or dried mushrooms such as porcini, cremini, or baby portabello mushrooms